Cha Eun-woo: 2023–present: Solo ventures and mainstream popularity

-In 2024, Cha embarked on the Just One 10 Minutes "Mystery Elevator", his first solo fan concert.
-On January 9, Fantagio confirmed Cha would debut as soloist and was preparing for his solo album that was released by the first half of 2024.
+In 2024, Cha embarked on the "Just One 10 Minutes "Mystery Elevator", his first solo fan concert.
 He performed all songs included in his album for the first time at the Seoul fan concert.
 On February 15, Cha's extended play Entity was released, containing the lead single "Stay".
-The music video features him and American actress India Eisley.
+The music video featured him and American actress India Eisley.
 His Just One 10 Minutes fan concert began on February 17 in South Korea, including tours to Malaysia, Thailand, Philippines, Japan, Singapore, as well as Indonesia.
 On February 19, the music video of the EP, "Where Am I" was released.
-On March 27, it was announced that three more concerts were added in Hongkong, Brazil and Mexico between April 26 and June 5.
+On March 27, it was announced that three more concerts were added in Hong Kong, Brazil and Mexico between April 26 and June 5.
 On April 25, due to demand, a second show was added in Mexico at Arena CDMX on June 4.
-On May 16, the encore fan concert tour Just One 10 Minutes "Mystery Elevator Encore".
+On May 16, the encore fan concert was announced.
 It began in Japan at K-Arena Yokohama on June 29 and 30.
-Cha was scheduled to reunite with the audience in South Korea at SK Olympic Handball Gymnasium on July 6.
-On August 8, Cha was announced as one of the cast members of tvN's new variety show Rented in Finland along with Lee Je-hoon, Lee Dong-hwi, and Kwak Dong-yeon.
-On August 27, Cha announced that he would be releasing a digital single "Hey Hello" in collaboration with Peder Elias on August 30.
-The song was first revealed at his encore solo fan concert last month where Elias appeared as guest.
-On November 1, Cha was cast in the Netflix superpower comedy series The Wonderfools alongside Park Eun-bin, in which he plays a socially awkward civic servant from Seoul.
-On November 26, it was announced that Cha would be featured on Lee Seung Gi's 20th debut anniversary album With, in the song "Because You're My Woman", which released on December 4.
+Cha reunited with the audience in South Korea at SK Olympic Handball Gymnasium on July 6.

+Cha co-starred in the revenge thriller series Wonderful World opposite actress Kim Nam-joo aired in 2024.
+In August 2024, Cha released the digital single "Hey Hello" in collaboration with Peder Elias.
+In December 2024, Cha featured in Lee Seung Gi's 20th debut anniversary album With, in the song "Because You're My Woman".